Science

 Upper School – Key Stage 4

-Alongside twice weekly Physics lessons, students at Key Stage 4 have a dedicated “Science Skills” lesson where they consolidate their experimental skills, use of models, vocabulary, units, symbols, and mathematical skills, all crucial for understanding the scientific process.
-Extra sessions on determining the gradient of a graph and rearranging equations helps embed important skills.
+Pupils at Key Stage 4 have a dedicated “Science Skills” lesson where they consolidate their experimental skills, use of models, vocabulary, units, symbols, and mathematical skills, all crucial for understanding the scientific process.
 For those students who would like additional support in their studies, there is a weekly GCSE Science Support Clinic, where topics covered are tailored to individual needs.
-Our One Curriculum gives students the best opportunity to progress further at A Level.
-Career aspirations of students include Engineering, Architecture and Nuclear Physicists.

-The AQA GCSE Chemistry course builds on students’ KS3 learning and develops a deep understanding of the materials, reactions, and processes that shape the world around us.
+GCSE Chemistry, being a spiral-curriculum, builds and develops on the KS3 knowledge and understanding about materials.
 Through practical investigation, problem solving, and real-world applications, students gain the knowledge and skills needed for success in science and beyond.

 The course covers key chemical principles including atomic structure, the Periodic Table, bonding, and the properties of matter.
 Students further develop their understanding of chemical reactions and sustainability by exploring energy changes, rates of reaction, equilibrium, and the quantitative relationships involved in chemistry.
 Important topics such as acids and alkalis, electrolysis, the reactivity of metals and chemical analysis also help students understand both industrial processes and everyday chemistry.